MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-deploy-a-virtual-machine-stored-in-the-VMM-library.md

         **SAN Explanation** or **Deployment and Transfer Explanation**— Lists factors that make a SAN transfer unavailable.

         In addition, the **Deployment and Transfer Explanation** tab provides an explanation if fast file copy cannot be used.
-Fast file copy is based on the Windows Offloaded Data Transfers \(ODX\) feature, introduced in Windows Server 2012 R2.
+Fast file copy is based on the Windows Offloaded Data Transfers (ODX) feature, introduced in Windows Server 2012 R2.
 For information about ODX, see [Windows Offloaded Data Transfers Overview](http://technet.microsoft.com/library/hh831628.aspx).

     -   To change the host rating criteria for the current virtual machine, click **Customize Ratings**.
-You can change the placement goal and the relative importance that is placed on the availability of CPU, memory, disk I\/O capacity, and network capacity for the current virtual machine.
+You can change the placement goal and the relative importance that is placed on the availability of CPU, memory, disk I/O capacity, and network capacity for the current virtual machine.
 For more information, see [Understanding virtual machine placement and ratings in VMM](Understanding-virtual-machine-placement-and-ratings-in-VMM.md).

 5. On the **Select Path** page, do the following: